API Configuration: Enable the XML API and Configure Custom Fields

 Enable Archive API

-Choose to enable the state archive API to download logs of the Secure Remote Access Appliance's state and of events that occurred on a given date.
+Choose to enable the state archive API to download logs of the B Series Appliance's state and of events that occurred on a given date.

 An API account stores all of the authentication and authorization settings for the API client.
 At least one API account is required to use the API, either in conjunction with the Integration Client, with a third-party app, or with your own in-house developed software.